Stacey Abrams group donates $1.34M to wipe out medical debts – KION546

 Associated Press

 ATLANTA (AP) — The political organization led by Democratic titan Stacey Abrams is branching out into paying off medical debts.
-Fair Fight Action on Wednesday told The Associated Press that it is donating $1.34 million from its political action committee to wipe out debt owed by 108,000 people in Georgia, Arizona, Louisiana, Mississippi and Alabama.
-Fair Fight Action CEO Lauren Groh-Wargo says paying off debt is another facet of the group’s advocacy for Medicaid expansion in the 12 states that haven’t expanded the health insurance program.
-Fair Fight said letters will be sent to those whose debts have been absolved to notify them.
+Fair Fight Political Action Committee on Wednesday told The Associated Press that it’s donating $1.34 million from its political action committee to wipe out debt owed by 108,000 people in Georgia, Arizona, Louisiana, Mississippi and Alabama.
+Fair Fight PAC senior adviser Lauren Groh-Wargo says paying off debt is another facet of the group’s advocacy for Medicaid expansion in the 12 states that haven’t expanded the health insurance program.
+Fair Fight says letters will be sent to those whose debts have been absolved to notify them.